zhezhaoa/ngram2vec/README.md

 ## Some comments

 **corpus2vocab** builds ngram vocabulary from corpus<br>
-**corpus2pairs** extracts ngram pairs from corpus (multi-threading implementation), used by SGNS model<br>
+**corpus2pairs** extracts ngram (feature) pairs from corpus (multi-threading implementation), used by SGNS model<br>
+**line2features** extracts ngram (feature) pairs from a line, called by corpus2pairs.
+Add contents to this file if you want to try different contexts<br>
 **pairs2vocab** generates center word vocabulary and context vocabulary, which are used by all models. (note that the two vocabularies are different.
 In `uni_bi` case, center word vocabulary only contains words while context vocabulary contains both words and bigrams)<br>
 **pairs2counts** builds co-occurrence matrix from pairs.
 We accelerate this stage by using mixed and stripes strategies.
 By now we only upload a coarse version and we will continue improving this code<br>
 **counts2ppmi** learns PPMI matrix from counts<br>
 **counts2shuf** shuffles the counts<br>
 **counts2bin** transfers counts into binary format, which is supported by glove<br>
 **word2vecf** supports arbitrary context features (implemented by Yoav Goldberg), which is used to train SGNS model.
 We also re-implement word2vecf in python, which is much easier to read compared with C version.
-One hundred lines are enough to implement word2vecf in python (including training in multiple processes, print detailed infomation, reading pairs & vocab and etc.).
-Another advantage is that word2vecf in python can run on Windows.
-The disadvantage is that word2vecf in python is slower compared with C version<br>
+One hundred lines are enough to implement word2vecf in python (including training in multiple processes, print detailed infomation, reading pairs & vocab and etc.)<br>
 **glovef** supports arbitrary context features.
 In spirit of word2vecf, we implement glovef upon glove

 ## References